 Ironically, the Medical review board of the FMCSA has recommended that the policy should be that drivers who meet certain criteria–such as elevated BMI–automatically be required to take a sleep test.

 Although the trucking industry is an obvious case of benefit for sleep apnea treatment, all employers should encourage employees to be tested and treated for sleep apnea.
 Employers benefit if employees get sleep apnea treatment because it can:

 Overall, sleep apnea treatment can lead to significant savings for every employer.
 Not every employer can make as clear a link to work performance as trucking carriers, so a requirement may be difficult to achieve.
 But perhaps an office-based awareness campaign may be a good idea if an employer notices that many employees seem to suffer from daytime sleepiness, or if accident rates are high.

-If you are looking for more information about sleep apnea or sleep apnea treatment in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you are looking for more information about sleep apnea or sleep apnea treatment, please call (402) 493-4175 today for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.